Political violence in Afghanistan: 1901-1978

 During this time, the Pashtuns sought the creation of an independent Pashtunistan that was separate from Afghanistan.
 This hypothetical state was intended to exist along the Durand Line, the border between Pakistan and Afghanistan, and to unite Pashtuns living in both states.
 This issue and others saw political groups in Afghanistan increasingly forming along ethnic lines.
 For example, Pashtun nationalists banded together to form Afghan Millat, a political party that fought for the creation of Pashtunistan.

 In 1973, Muhammad Daoud came into power as the president of Afghanistan.
 Though he is considered to be an authoritarian leader, he declared Afghanistan to be a republic during his rule.

-1978-1992
+Khalqist Rule (1978-1979) and Civil War (1979-1992)

 1978 saw the spawning of the Saur Revolution.
-This period of turmoil involved a coup backed by the People's Democratic Party of Afghanistan (PDPA) taking control of the government until 1992.
+This period of turmoil involved a coup led by Afghan Army officers loyal to the Khalq faction of the People's Democratic Party of Afghanistan (PDPA) which would take control of the government until and remain in power until 1992.
 On April 27, 1978, perpetrators of the revolution assassinated Daud and took control of the government.

-The coup is believed to have been made up of Marxists/Leftists who resented the then government's treatment of their ideology.
-The tipping point for Afghanistan leftists was the assassination of Mir Akbar Khaibar on April 17, 1978.
-Mir Akbar Khaibar was a leader within the PDPA and the party's other leaders were arrested shortly after his murder.
+The coup was orchestrated by Hafizullah Amin, who had Mir Akbar Khyber murdered on April 17, 1978.
+Many Parchamites at the time blamed Daoud while Daoud blamed Hezbi Islami Gulbuddin.
+Most of the PDPA leadership was arrested except Amin who ordered Khalqist officers to launch the Saur Revolution.
+The Pashtun Khalqist regime would launch mass repression especially against the Hazaras executing over 7,000 Hazaras in the span of a couple of months.
+A Hazara uprising in Kabul would be brutally suppressed between June and July of 1979 with over 10,000 Hazaras being arrested and executed.
+The Khalqists would also carpet bomb the city of Herat during a Tajik led Islamist uprising backed by the new fundamentalist government in Iran.
+It is estimated over 25,000 people were killed in the bombing of Herat.

-Scholars are divided over the possibility of Soviet involvement in the coup.
+In 1979 under General Secretary Nur Muhammad Taraki the Khalqists regime in Afghanistan changed the official map to include NWFP and Balochistan as new "frontier provinces" of the DRA.
+The Khalqist regime also sought to make Pashto the sole language of the Afghan government and the lingua franca, they did so by undermining Dari.
+The Afghan anthem at the time was only in Pashto and not Dari.
+Up until the overthrow of Dr Najibullah's Homeland Party regime in 1992, Afghan governments had favored Pashto in the media and over 50% of Afghan media was in Pashto.
+After 1992 with the formation of the Tajik led Islamic State of Afghanistan, this number dropped drastically.